 PROJECT PAGE & PITCH

 The project costs and necessary permissions will then be checked by independent verifiers, Locality.
 Learn more here.

 ASSESSMENT & PLEDGE

-The council will review all project campaigns based on local support demonstrated through number of backers and other assessment criteria w/c 9th November.
+The council will review all project campaigns based on local support demonstrated through number of backers and other assessment criteria 6 weeks after the deadline.
 If your pitch is successful, your project will receive a pledge towards its target.